MCACASETOOLSLAB/g4-diningphilosophersproblem/README.md

 Eating is not limited by the amount of rice left: assume an infinite supply.
 The problem is how to design a program such that
-1. There is no deadlock
+1. There is no deadlock.
-2. There is no starvation
+2. There is no starvation.